Montenegro women's national football team: History

-Second appearance in World Cup Qualifiers, Montenegro had during the April 2017.
-On World Cup 2019 qualifying tournament, which hosted Faroe Islands, Montenegro finished third, with one win and two defeats, but with positive goal-difference (8:6).
-On last game, Montenegro made the biggest all-time victory in qualifiers, against Luxembourg (7:1).
+Montenegro made its second appearance in World Cup Qualifiers during April 2017.
+In the World Cup 2019 qualifying tournament, hosted in the Faroe Islands, Montenegro finished third with one win and two defeats, but with a positive goal-difference (8:6).
+In theirlast game, Montenegro took their biggest victory of in their qualifying history against Luxembourg (7:1).

+In December 2023, they defeated the Faroe Islands 9–0 in the UEFA Women's Nations League, the team's biggest ever victory.

 Team image

 Home stadium

 The Montenegro women's national football team plays their home matches on the Gradski stadion or the Stadion Mitar Mićo Goliš.